 Stick around until the very end:

 The event I recently went to had open networking both before and after the speed networking.
 I participated in both of these sessions but if I could choose only one, it would be the session afterwards.
 Networking beforehand helps you meet some of the people in the room so you can make recommendations to people during the event.
-But during the speed networking portion, you’ll meet people that you’ll want to follow up with afterwards and you might want to introduce some of the people you met during the speed networking portion to each other.
+But you’ll meet people during the speed networking portion that you’ll want to follow up with afterwards.
+So you might want to introduce some of the people you met during the speed networking portion to each other.

-Many people leave these events early but I’ve found that the end of the event is when I make the best connections.
-Everyone is loosened up and more approachable and the people that are left tend to be more serious about making connections – not that the folks who leave aren’t, but most of the people that are uncomfortable or attended the event because they were told to or just curious, will leave right after the main program.
+Many people leave these events early, which is a mistake.
+I’ve found that the end of the event is when I make the best connections.
+Everyone loosened up and more approachable.
+Also, the people that are left tend to be more serious about making connections.
+It’s not that the folks who leave early aren’t serious.
+But most of the people that are uncomfortable or attended the event because they were volun-told to or just curious, will leave right after the main program.

 Focus on helping other people:

 Any experienced networker with a perfected elevator speech sounds somewhat interesting to most of the people they meet.
 But the people that really stand out are the ones that can help us.
-I was impressed with the number of people at this recent event that started telling me of people that could help me before I was able to offer my help to them.
-I met people that were there looking for work that were more concerned about what I did than they were about telling me about the kind of work they were looking for.
+I recently attended an event where many people tried to help me before I was able to offer my help to them.
+That really impressed me.
+I met people that were looking for work that were more concerned about what I did than telling me about the kind of work they were looking for.
 It sounds backwards, but I suspect they’ll get a lot more people interested in helping them because they were so eager to help others.